euphy665/AOM-Experiment-Circuits/README.md

 Click on the main.py file and run.

 Oscillascope type: Rigol.
-DS2202A, if other oscillascope is used, the osc file need to be changed corrordingly.
+DS2202A, if other oscillascope is used, the osc file need to be changed.

 When measuring: